The Inside Track on Horse Racing: Part 4

 Part 1: The Horse’s First Race.

-From The Rider’s Perspective:
+The Rider’s Perspective:

 The Paddock, the enclosed area at a race track where horses are paraded and mounted before a race, can be somewhat chaotic.
 Horses and riders are on display and there are many people, some bettors, some simply enjoy the pageantry of it all, milling about.
 We’re being scrutinized for final clues; which horse and jockey might prevail, etc..
 The horses are extremely alert, taking in all the sights, sounds and smells.
 As a jockey, I’ll be discussing strategic concerns with the trainer while my horse is being saddled up by the valet.
 The trainer continues giving me final instructions as the horse has his legs stretched and pulled by the groom.
 Finally, we’re ready to get going.

-As the jockey, I know the track is a very different place during afternoon races.
+As a jockey, I know the track is a very different place during afternoon races.
 The casual nature of the morning’s exercise routine has been replaced by a business like atmosphere.
 As we step onto the track, my horse and I sense both the excitement and potential danger.
 We are both anxious athletes: me, because of my extensive experience, my horse, because of his lack, thereof.
 As the Ïelder statesman, it’s my job to set the tone.
 I sit as quietly as possible while talking to my nervous mount.
 If he’s a tough mount, I remind him I’m the boss.
 If he’s been running a bit sluggishly, I focus on lightly revving him up.

 For some reason, the horse seems to relax as we head toward the starting gate.
 The tension drops and there’s no more time for fidgeting.
 With 12 horses in the field, the gate is filled, almost to capacity.
 Heads and hands are everywhere as the starting gate takes on a life of its own.
 The gate is humming with excitement; sounds of clanking metal and snorting fill the air as the horses are loaded and settled into the starting gate.
-Six tons of contained equine energy are now ready to explode onto the race track.
+Six tons of contained equine energy is now ready to explode onto the race track.

 These final seconds before the race starts, seem like an eternity.
 My focus shifts.
 I hear only my breath and the pounding of my heart.
 Both my horse and I are staring straight ahead.
 The track is big, wide and smooth; almost inviting.
 My goal is to break from the gate quickly, keeping my horse straight and safe as we settle into a good position.
 That way, when it’s time to run flat out, we’ll be able to speed to the finish line, unimpeded.